“I miss spending time with my friends!”

 A big key to effective online learning is building a sense of community.
 All students who enter into the five academic degree programs at BGU must apply what they’re learning where they live, work, and play.
 By offering online learning opportunities, BGU leaders are able to stay connected to their organizations and local communities while serving as transformational change agents through meaningful interventions and research.

-In online classrooms, BGU’s world class faculty members introduce groundbreaking content in innovative ways while facilitating dialogue through asynchronous and synchronous learning opportunities.
+In online classrooms, BGU’s world-class faculty members introduce groundbreaking content in innovative ways while facilitating dialogue through asynchronous and synchronous learning opportunities.
 Zoom technology allows professors to connect regularly and creatively with students through lectures, presentations, group projects, and dialogue.
 Lessons in Populi are flexible for the busy leaders who take BGU courses, as that content can be completed at any time of the day or night depending on what works best for the learner.

 The Personal Learning Community, or PLC, is unique to BGU.
-This group of three to five people commit to walking alongside of the student throughout the course of their academic journey, reading papers, clarifying research applications, and encouraging students as they try to juggle the unique dynamics of graduate school with work and family life.
+This group of three to five people commit to walking alongside the student throughout the course of their academic journey, reading papers, clarifying research applications, and encouraging students as they try to juggle the unique dynamics of graduate school with work and family life.
 The PLC opens the door for BGU leaders to bring other influencers along with them for the learning adventure.
 An effective PLC enhances the online learning experience for students in many ways.

-While I am clearly appreciative of what BGU offers to our students, I am just as excited that we’ve had so many opportunities to share about our experiences and best practices for online learning with educational institutions and organizations that we’re connected to around the world as so many people try to adjust to the new realities of online community building.
+While I am clearly appreciative of what BGU offers to our students, I am just as excited that we’ve had so many opportunities to share our experiences and best practices for online learning with educational institutions and organizations that we’re connected to around the world as so many people try to adjust to the new realities of online community building.
 We’re doing our best to support businesses, churches, nonprofits, and other universities during these trying times through collaboration.